modern-skirting-boards

 • Choose skirting boards that are proportional to your room’s height for a balanced and elegant look.

-• Ensure skirting boards complement your home’s modern design, whether minimalist or bold.
+• Ensure skirting boards are the perfect match for your home’s modern design, whether minimalist or bold.

 • Consider the pros and cons of MDF, wood, or PVC based on your budget and durability needs.